apify/apify-docs/content/academy/switching_to_typescript/using_types_continued.md

 ### [](#optional-properties) Optional properties

 Finally, we'll add an optional property to our object type with a key of `learningBasicTypes` and a type of `boolean`.
-Optional properties are added by adding a question mark (`?`) before the colon (`?`) after the property name.
+Properties become optional by adding a question mark (`?`) before the colon (`?`) after the property name.

 ```TypeScript
 // Initialize the object without the "learningBasicTypes" property